 Usually one month's rent in advance or as agreed between the parties.

 Should you wish to terminate your tenancy before the end of the term in accordance with your tenancy agreement, you may still be responsible for the repayment of the pro-rata commission paid in advance by the Landlord for the unexpired portion of the tenancy.
 If you do not have a break clause, you might not be able to break the lease early.

 The first instalment of rent must be paid in cleared funds when you sign the tenancy agreement.
 Thereafter, rent is payable by standing order (unless agreed otherwise) to arrive on the due date as stated in the tenancy agreement.

-At the start of the tenancy we will advise you who is responsible for managing the property.
+At the start of the tenancy, we will advise you who is responsible for managing the property.
 This is not always us.
-Where we are not managing the property we cannot authorise any repairs or maintenance or guarantee the speed at which repairs will be carried out.
+Where we are not managing the property, we cannot authorise any repairs or maintenance or guarantee the speed at which repairs will be carried out.
 Where we are managing the property, we may have to obtain the landlord's consent before proceeding with a repair.
-Where we manage a property and hold keys, we can usually provide access to with your permission.
+Where we manage a property and hold keys, we can usually provide access too, with your permission.
 However, where we do not hold keys or the contractor is not willing to collect keys, it is your responsibility to provide access.